pioneerspacesim/pioneer-developer-docs/contribute/git-and-github.md

 `git pull https://github.com/<developer-user-name>/pioneer.git <dev-branch>`

+If there is a conflict, to accept all their changes:

+`git pull -s recursive -X theirs https://github.com/<developer-user-name>/pioneer.git <dev-branch>`

 If it's a developer you will often want to pull code from you can add him/her to your remote, just like you did with your own github `origin` and Pioneer's `upstream`.

 `git remote -v`